Xsarius/Numerical-Methods/README.md

 # Numerical-Methods
 Repo containing commonly used numerical methods in problem solving.

-The only puropses of this repo are to get a better understanging how calculations are performed by more complex software and to have simple code at hand.
+The only puropses of this repo are to get a better understanging how calculations are performed by more complex software, to have simple code at hand and to practise and improve usage of GitHub.

 ## Versions